vngantk/myportfolio/README.md

 - It also includes a mission statement and links to the About Me page and other sections of the portfolio.

-### About Me Page

-- This page presents my legal name and a professional head-and-shoulders image.
-- It provides a concise paragraph about who I am, suitable for viewing by potential employers.

 ### Projects Page

 - The Projects page showcases at least three significant projects, both past and